- Environment Major

 - Demonstrate financial need – or – demonstrate high academic achievement

 - Be completing their first or only approved practical experience for the major or minor

 Priority is given to students to meet the above criteria.
 There may be additional eligibility requirements for each scholarship.

 Students will be asked to provide information about their planned practical experience, including a budget of anticipated expenses.
 These scholarships are competitive such that not everyone who applies will receive funding.

 When to Apply

 Students apply for PitE scholarships the semester prior to the term of their practical experience.
-For example, students who plan to complete a winter semester practical experience should apply by the end of October.
-Students planning to complete a practical experience in spring, summer, or fall term should apply by March.
+For students who plan to complete a winter semester practical experience, the application deadline is November 12, 2021.
+Students planning to complete a practical experience in spring, summer, or fall term should apply by the end of March.
 Students will be notified at the end of each term about their scholarship decision.

 Three Types of PitE Practical Experience Funding

 The Academic Excellence Scholarship is a merit-based scholarship that awarded to two to four PitE students annually who demonstrate outstanding academic achievement.
 Scholarship recipients may receive up to $2,000 toward the cost of their practical experience.

 - This scholarship is awarded based on the student’s GPA, the rigor of the student’s coursework, and other signs of high academic achievement.